JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 the `relerr` could approach 100_000 * 10⋅𝘂².
 In practice these functions are considerably more resiliant: our algorithms come frome seminal papers and extensive numeric investigation.

-> _should you encounter in practice a situation where either error grows strongly in one direction, please submit an issue_
+> _should you encounter a situation where either error grows strongly in one direction, please submit an issue_